akiyoshi-yusuke/Ansible-SROS-Demo/README.md

 ## Example 3

-Deletion of "Customer 10" using NETCONF with Nokia YANG modules.
+Deletion of customer "alpha" using NETCONF with nokia-conf module.
 XML code is contained in separate delete_customer_10.xml file.
 Edit-config operation "delete" is used.
+Returns an error if the customer does not exist.

 ```
-├── 03_Delete_Customer.yml
+├── nctest03.yml
 └── roles
     ├── nctest03
     │   ├── tasks